hashicorp/terraform-provider-azurestack/website/docs/r/virtual_network.html.markdown

 ---
-layout: "azurerm"
+layout: "azurestack"
 page_title: "Azure Resource Manager: azure_virtual_network"
-sidebar_current: "docs-azurerm-resource-network-virtual-network"
+sidebar_current: "docs-azurestack-resource-network-virtual-network"
 description: |-
   Creates a new virtual network including any configured subnets.
 Each subnet can optionally be configured with a security group to be associated with the subnet.
 ---

-# azurerm\_virtual\_network
+# azurestack\_virtual\_network

 Creates a new virtual network including any configured subnets.
 Each subnet can optionally be configured with a security group to be associated with the subnet.